oxijas/dotfiles/README.md

 Dotfiles are managed with standard git tools.
 No symlinks.
 It uses a simple shell script called 'dot' stored in ~/.local/bin and this folder should be in the path.
 'dot'is a simple wrapper around git that sets the working tree to the $HOME directory and the git repository to $HOME/.local/share/dotfiles.
+Any git command will work as it just calls git under the hood.
+SOme shortcuts have been added.

+Usage: dot [OPTIONS]

+All regular git commands work, in addition:

+Options:
+  a                similar to add -u c                similar to commit s                similar to status forcepull        Undo/delete all local changes and force the pull undoall          Remove all local changes, clean stage and restore worktree unstage          Unstage all files from stage area

 Adding files to the repo, just do with 'dot add <filename>' then 'dot commit/push' etc.
-Any git command will work as it just calls git underneath and uses your home folder as the root of the git repo.

 In bashrc/zshrc set 'dot config --local status.ShowUntrackedFiles no'.
 Otherwise all files and folders from the home directory reported as new files in the repo.